2019 Sebring shooting: Perpetrator

-Zephen Allen Xaver, age 21 was identified as the perpetrator after surrendering to officers.
-He was identified as a former Florida Department of Corrections correctional officer trainee, with the Avon Park Correctional Institution near the Avon Park Air Force Range but resigned on January 9, 2019.
+The perpetrator, 21-year-old Zephen Allen Xaver (born April 2, 1997), was born in Plymouth, Indiana, and raised in neighboring Bremen.
+He was taken into custody after surrendering to local officers, and was identified as a former Florida Department of Corrections correctional officer trainee with the Avon Park Correctional Institution, a position from which he resigned on January 9, 2019.

-Xaver was charged with five counts of capital murder is being held by police without bond.
+Xaver was charged with five counts of capital murder and held by police without bond.
 He was appointed a public defender as he had no income or assets.
-On February 22, he entered a plea of not guilty in the case against him.
-Prosecutors intend to seek the death penalty.
-On March 14, 2023, he pled guilty in the shooting.
+On February 22, he entered a plea of not guilty in the case.
+Prosecutors intended to seek the death penalty.
+On March 14, 2023, Xaver pleaded guilty in the shooting.
+In June 2024, jurors recommended the death penalty.
+On December 16, 2024, he was sentenced to death by a jury vote of 9-to-3.